Roll20/roll20-api-scripts/5eShapedScript/README.md

 When enabled, if the script detects a d20 roll with advantage or disadvantage, the character's roll option will be automatically reverted back to "normal".

 ## Creating token actions for characters
-It can be useful to create token action buttons for your characters to allow quick access to commonly used attacks, spells, actions, etc. For this you need to use the **!shaped-abilities** command.
-For example, **!shaped-abilities --attacks** will create a token action for each attack defined for your character.
+It can be useful to create token action buttons for your characters to allow quick access to commonly used offense, utility, spells, actions, etc. For this you need to use the **!shaped-abilities** command.
+For example, **!shaped-abilities --offense** will create a token action for each offense item defined for your character.
 For full details of all the available options, please see [below](#shaped-abilities)

 ## Decrementing ammo
 The script will automatically decrement ammo providing that the information is filled in correctly on the character sheet and the use ammo automatically option is turned on in the sheet options.
 See the character sheet documentation for more information.